bor0/hoare-hask/README.md

 ## Prerequisites

-Make sure you have the [Haskell Tool Stack](https://haskellstack.org/) installed.
+Make sure you have the [Haskell Tool Stack](https://haskellstack.org/) installed, or Hugs.

 ## Running the examples